Deluxe Corporation: 2015–2020

-2021–2025
+2021–2026

 The company announced it would open a FinTech and Customer Innovation Center in Sandy Springs, Georgia, focusing on payment and cloud services.

 In April 2021, Deluxe acquired First American Payment Systems, a payment processing company, for $960 million, its largest acquisition at that time, doubling the revenue of its payments segment.

 Under McCarthy's leadership, Deluxe payments and data revenue grew significantly, from about 17% of total revenue in 2020 to more than 40% in 2025, while print continued to contribute roughly $700 million annually.
-The company's “North Star” strategic initiative, launched in 2023, aimed to focus resources on high-growth segments, improve cash flow, and reduce debt.
+The company's "North Star" strategic initiative, launched in 2023, aimed to focus resources on high-growth segments, improve cash flow, and reduce debt.

 In August 2025, Deluxe acquired CheckMatch from J.P.
 Morgan’s Kinexys unit to expand its Deluxe Payment Network, which digitizes paper check delivery and integrates lockbox services.
 McCarthy has stated that the Deluxe strategy is to continue growing in payments and data while maintaining its check printing operations as a profitable legacy business.
+Deluxe agreed to acquire Celero Commerce, for $625 million, announcing the deal in June 2026.